WHAT TO DO IN ROTHENBURG OB DER TAUBER FOR AN AMAZING TRIP

-If you are looking for a beautiful place and experience a real fairy-tale feeling you should add Rothenburg ob der Tauber to your Germany itinerary.
-Find out about the best things to do in Rothenburg ob der Tauber Germany and the best places to visit – the best tourist attractions in Rothenburg ob der Tauber and more travel tips.
+If you are looking for a beautiful place to experience a real fairy-tale feeling, you should add Rothenburg ob der Tauber to your Germany itinerary.
+In this post, you will find out about the best things to do in Rothenburg ob der Tauber, plus more travel tips.

 Rothenburg ob der Tauber is located in the southern part of Germany (in Bavaria), and though I am German, it took me quite a while to finally visit.
 And all I can say is: It took me way too long!
 I cannot believe I had not been to this town before.

 It is a beauty!
 It is one of the first (or last) stops of the Romantic Road.
 The end (or beginning) of the – more than 400-kilometer-long – road trip (where you will pass many medieval towns and pretty castles) is Neuschwanstein Castle near the Austrian and Swiss border.

 The minute I “entered” Rothenburg, I fell head over heels in love with this gorgeous city/town.
 I revisited it one year later, just because it is so pretty, and I still loved it!

 BEST THINGS TO DO IN ROTHENBURG OB DER TAUBER